adobe/coral-spectrum/coral-guide/manual/upgrade.md

 ### Performance

 CoralUI3 components are upgraded asynchronously due to limitation of Custom Elements v0.
 Custom Elements v1 are upgraded synchronously if the definition is loaded before any usage of the component.
-This is currently the case in AEM.

-Essentially this means that AEM users will be able to view the components rendered faster when the page loads with Coral Spectrum than with CoralUI3.
+Essentially this means that users will be able to view the components rendered faster when the page loads with Coral Spectrum than with CoralUI3.
 Code-wise, it means that `Coral.commons.ready()` becomes obsolete in most cases.

 On the other hand, all Coral Spectrum parent-child components are using asynchronous Mutation Observers replacing the slow and synchronous events `coral-component:attached` and `coral-component:detached`.

-Also, new technologies were introduced to take advantage of browsers new capabilities to reduce performance issues for certain components (e.g resizeListenerObserver for Coral.ActionBar which is used in all AEM consoles).
+Also, new technologies were introduced to take advantage of browsers new capabilities to reduce performance issues for certain components (e.g resizeListenerObserver for Coral.ActionBar).

 The performance boost is visible by the test execution time: